Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Introduction

 \section{Introduction}

 We consider the Cauchy problem for the Kadomtsev Petviashvili (KP) equation

 in the class of rapidly decreasing smooth initial data.
 Here $\epsilon>0$ is a small parameter and we are interested in the behaviour of the solution $u(x,y,t;\epsilon)$ as $\epsilon\to 0$.
-This equation was first introduced by Kadomtsev and Petviashvili \cite{KP70} in order to study the stability of the Korteweg--de Vries (KdV) soliton in a two-dimensional setting, and it is now a prototype for the evolution of weakly nonlinear quasi-unidirectional waves of small amplitude in various physical situations.
-For $\alpha=1$ the equation (\ref{KP}) is called KPII equation and describes quasi-unidirectional long waves in shallow water with weak transversal effects and weak surface tension.
-For $\alpha=-1$ the equation (\ref{KP}) is called KPI and describes waves with strong surface tension.
+In such a limit the solution of the KP equation develops strong oscillations and very high peaks that will be the subject of the present manuscript.
+The equation (\ref{KP}) was first introduced by Kadomtsev and Petviashvili \cite{KP70} in order to study the stability of the Korteweg--de Vries (KdV) soliton in a two-dimensional setting, and it is now a prototype for the evolution of weakly nonlinear quasi-unidirectional waves of small amplitude in various physical situations.
+For $\alpha=-1$ ($\alpha=1) $ the equation (\ref{KP}) is called KPI (KPII) equation and describes quasi-unidirectional long waves in shallow water with weak transversal effects and strong (weak) surface tension.
 The KPII equation is known to have a defocusing effect, whereas the KPI equation is focusing.
 It is exactly this latter effect which we will study in this paper.
 A comparison of the solutions of the two KP equations for the same initial data is shown in Fig.~\ref{KPI_KPII} where one can see the focusing effect of KPI.

-The integrability of the KP equation was discovered by Dryuma \cite{Dryuma}.
-The inverse scattering was developed by Fokas and Ablowitz \cite{FokasAblowitz} for rapidly decreasing initial data, while it was developed in \cite{BP} for data not decreasing on a line.